RoyVorster/regenwormen/README.md

-# Reinforcement learning Regenwormen
+# MCTS regenwormen
 Never implemented one of these before.
-Was playing a Regenwormen (also known as Pickominos not in NL apparently) recently and figured it would be a simple candidate for playing around with some RL things.
+Was playing Regenwormen (_Pickominos_) recently, seemed like a decent candidate to implement an MCTS.